-The objectives of Technical Assistance - Replication (TA-R) projects are to facilitate the upscaling or replication of results funded under the LIFE programme or, where relevant to fulfil the objectives of the LIFE programme, under another EU-funded programme.
+The objectives of Technical Assistance - Replication (TA-R) projects are to facilitate and enable the upscaling or replication of results achieved by projects funded under the LIFE programme or, funded under another EU programme provided that these results fulfil the objectives of the LIFE programme.

-Only proposals in the field of 'Environment' (i.e. 'Nature and Biodiversity' and 'Circular Economy and Quality of Life') will be eligible for this call.
+Only proposals responding to the priorities of the sub-programmes 'Nature and Biodiversity' and/or 'Circular Economy and Quality of Life' as described above will be eligible for this call.